 - Good FIT program: provides students the opportunity to be a paid instructional intern in a classroom one day a week with a model teacher.

 - SMART program: students serve as substitute teachers one or two days a week under the direction of a mentor.

 - AIT (Accelerated Induction into Teaching) Program: students in the Master's program can be the instructor of record for the 5 month semester (and receive a $5000 stipend), working under the guidance of a master mentor, onsite peer teacher, and FAU supervisor.

 Honors College students are guaranteed admission into FAU's M.Ed. program if they meet all Wilkes Honors College graduation requirements, maintain at least a 3.0 GPA in the last 60 hours of coursework, and achieve a score of 800 or above on the GRE.
 Students will be required also to take the FTCE subject exam and the General Knowledge FTCE exam, before entering the Masters program or by the end of the first semester of the Masters program.
 Students can place out of the General Knowledge part of the exam with a GRE equivalent (4 out of 6 for GRE Analytical Writing, 147 for GRE Quantitative Reasoning, and 151 for GRE Verbal Reasoning).
 To prepare for the appropriate subject exam students may contact Dr. Andrew Brewer (contact information below).

 Course information for Honors College students

-- EDF 2005 Introduction to the Teaching Profession (includes 15-hour clinical field component)
+EDF 2005 Introduction to the Teaching Profession (includes 15-hour clinical field component).
+This is available online.